Welcome to our review of the best truck tent for camping this year!

 There’s no sturdier fabric for a tent than a heavy-duty canvas, so consider this truck bed tent.
 There’s very little chance it’ll rip and almost no chance it’ll leak.

 Canvas is also a durable material that ensures you stay warm when camping in winter—but it’s breathable, too.
 Don’t count out the 100% cotton duck canvas for summertime.

-If the naturally breathable element of canvas isn’t enough in your opinion, there are also vents on the tent for additional airflow for you and a potential partner sleeping in the truck tent.
+If the naturally breathable element of canvas isn’t enough in your opinion, there are also vents on the tent for additional airflow for you and a potential partner sleeping in the truck.

 The fine mesh windows will also help let some air in, while keeping the bugs out.
-You can open the windows if you’re still baked in the truck tent.
+You can open the windows if you’re still baked in the truck.

 You can easily escape the tent for a while to avail yourself of fresh air through the large D-shaped door.
-Or, if you’re warm and it’s raining, you could potentially open the door anyway as it’s got a small awning to keep the rain away.
+Or, if you’re warm and it’s raining, you could potentially open the truck tent door anyway as it’s got a small awning to keep the rain away.

 Try to stay inside when it’s windy, though.
-The steel poles are tough enough to withstand the wind, so you’ll stay protected.
+The truck tent’s steel poles are tough enough to withstand the wind, so you’ll stay protected.
 The only extreme weather you’re not safe from is snow, as it’s not sturdy enough to withstand buildup.

-For the most part, snow will run right off the tent as it’s designed like a tunnel.
+For the most part, snow will run right off the truck tent as it’s designed like a tunnel.
 This is to maximize ceiling space, which gives you 5 feet of headroom.
 You could easily assemble a chair and sit under the tall ceiling, but it’s not quite high enough for you to walk around.

 The truck tent’s high ceiling height and unique pole design make it not so easy to set up, though, so watch out for that.
 Setup is easier with two people, but even then, it’s not the simplest tent to erect in the world.